wallarm/product-documentation/docs/3.4/updating-migrating/general-recommendations.md

     **Changes in system requirements for the filtering node installation**

-    Starting with version 3.x, the filtering node supports IP addresses [whitelists, blacklists, and greylists](../user-guides/ip-lists/overview.md).
+    Starting with version 3.x, the filtering node supports IP addresses [whitelists, blacklists, and graylists](../user-guides/ip-lists/overview.md).
 The Wallarm Console allows adding both single IPs and **countries** or **data centers** to any IP list type.

-    The Wallarm node downloads an actual list of IP addresses registered in whitelisted, blacklisted, or greylisted countries, regions or data centers from GCP storage.
+    The Wallarm node downloads an actual list of IP addresses registered in whitelisted, blacklisted, or graylisted countries, regions or data centers from GCP storage.
 By default, access to this storage can be restricted in your system.
 Allowing access to GCP storage is a new requirement for the virtual machine on which the filtering node is installed.

     [Range of GCP IP addresses that should be allowed →](https://www.gstatic.com/ipranges/goog.json)